Widely regarded as the “wonder material” of the 21st century, many investors are still asking, “What is graphene?” Here’s a brief answer.

 The professors who first produced graphene eventually went on to earn a Nobel Prize for their work with the material, and a quick glance at the things graphene is capable of makes it easy to see why.

-As The Guardian explains, graphene’s impressive list of characteristics includes being a better electricity conductor than copper, impermeable to gases, 200 times stronger than steel — but six times lighter — and “almost perfectly transparent, since it only absorbs 2 percent of light.”
+As The Guardian explains, graphene’s impressive list of characteristics includes better thermal conductivity than copper, impermeable to gases, 200 times stronger than steel — but six times lighter — and “almost perfectly transparent, since it only absorbs 2 percent of light.”
 Further, “chemical components can be added to its surface to alter its properties.”

-Explaining how those properties can work, the University of Manchester states that graphene is making inroads in many industries, such as transport, medicine, electronics, energy, defense and desalination.
+Explaining how those properties can work, the University of Manchester states that graphene is making inroads in many industries, such as transport, solar cells, medicine, electronics, energy, defense and desalination.